jiao2560/Milestone-1---The-World/README.md

 ## How to Use the JAR File
 Simply download and execute the file as explained above to start the game and follow the prompts.

+Milestone-4: Doctor Lucky's Mansion Gameplay
+Running the Project via JAR File
+JAR File Location
+The JAR file for this project, milestone4.jar, can be found in the res/ directory of this repository.
+The required .txt file for the world configuration is included within the JAR, so no additional setup is needed.

+How to Run the JAR File
+Download the JAR file: Download milestone4.jar from the res/ directory.
+Ensure Java is installed: Check that Java is installed by running: java -version
+Running the JAR: Open a terminal, navigate to the directory with the JAR file, and execute: java -jar milestone4.jar
+World Initialization: Upon execution, the game reads the embedded .txt file to set up the mansion world and initializes Doctor Lucky's starting location, health, and pet.
+Gameplay Overview
+The goal of the game is to be the first player to successfully kill Doctor Lucky.
+Both human and AI players can attempt to do this under specific conditions, as outlined below.